ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 * `userRolesCacheEnabled` -  To indicate whether to cache the role list of a user.
 * `connectionPoolingEnabled` - Define whether LDAP connection pooling is enabled.
 * `connectionTimeoutInMillis` - Timeout in making the initial LDAP connection.
-* `readTimeoutInMillis` - The value of this property is the read timeout in milliseconds for LDAP operations.
+* `readTimeoutInMillis` -  Read timeout in milliseconds for LDAP operations.
 * `retryAttempts` - Retry the authentication request if a timeout happened.
 * `secureClientSocket` - The SSL configurations for the LDAP client socket.
 This needs to be configured in order to communicate through LDAPs.

-`ldap:LdapConnectionConfig` record should be provided into `ldap:InboundLdapAuthProvider` when initializing and the initialized `ldap:InboundLdapAuthProvider` is passed to the `http:BasicAuthHandler` when initializing.
+The `ldap:LdapConnectionConfig` record should be provided into the `ldap:InboundLdapAuthProvider` when initializing and the initialized `ldap:InboundLdapAuthProvider` is passed to the `http:BasicAuthHandler`.

 ```ballerina
 import ballerina/http;